adamijak/five-in-a-row-analyzer/README.md

 The Score numbers options shows importance score for each player, mostly for debugging purposes.

+## Bots

+Bots always select one of the overall most *important* fields on board.
+Try them out and let them play against each other!

 ## Log

 You can download log of the current game which is stored in txt file.